 Wetlands soils are the foundation for wetlands habitat because their moisture and content determine the kinds of plants that will grow, which in turn influences the kinds of animals that find food or shelter there.

 In fact, soils are the foundation of all land-based habitats.

-To incorporate teaching from other aspects of fourth grade science that complements these soils studies:
+To incorporate teaching from other aspects of 4th grade science that complements these soils studies:

 - Conduct classroom experiments with soils and plants or plant seeds to examine germination success and growth rates.
-Explore such variables as soil moisture, soil texture, soil salinity and sunlight. - Assign word game pages 8 and 9 in the Student Discovery Guide.
-(Answer keys to these word games are located online at www.nature.org/wingsandwater under SUPPORT MATERIALS.)
+Explore such variables as soil moisture, soil texture, soil salinity and sunlight. - Assign word games on pages 8 and 9 in the Student Discovery Guide.
+(Answer keys to these word games are located at www.nature.org/wingsandwater under Support Materials)

-POST-Tour Topic #4: Plants and Animals
+POST-Tour Topic #3: Plants & Animals